 Legislation

-This agreement aims to reduce greenhouse gas emissions by at least 55% by 2030 (in compared to 1990 levels) and achieve climate neutrality by 2050.
+The agreement aims to reduce greenhouse gas emissions by at least 55% by 2030 (compared to 1990 levels) and to achieve climate neutrality by 2050.
+These strategic objectives should be achieved through the implementation of a comprehensive package of climate legislation – Fit for 55.

-A number of regulations and directives in the area of e-mobility are covered by the Fit for 55 package on vehicle emissions, charging infrastructure, batteries and industrial policy.
+A number of regulations and directives on vehicle emissions, charging infrastructure, batteries and industrial policy cover e-mobility in the Fit for 55 package.

 The approved EU Regulation on CO2 emission standards for new passenger cars and light commercial vehicles (vans) sets a trajectory for a 100% reduction in emissions by 2035.
 In practical terms, this means that from 2035 it will be economically viable to market cars and vans with zero CO2 emissions.
 The registration of a vehicle with emissions higher than 0 g CO2/km will not be directly prohibited, but its manufacturer will have to pay a fee to the European budget according to a set formula.
 The regulation respects the principle of technological neutrality and leaves it up to car manufacturers to decide which technology (powertrain) will achieve the zero-emission target.